What is Title Insurance?

 One of the many perks of owner's title insurance is that it has no expiration date: the one-time fee covers your entire purchase price for as long as you or your heirs own the property.
 If a problem arises during this period, the title insurance company will clear the title for you, defend your right to own the property, or compensate you for your full purchase price if the problem cannot be resolved.
 However the situation plays out, having owner's title insurance in place is guaranteed to give you peace of mind, especially if you find yourself caught in the middle of an unexpected title dilemma.

 Furthermore, owner's title insurance is the only form of protection available to potential buyers in Massachusetts when it comes to owning real estate.
 This is due to the fact that sellers are not obligated to provide buyers with any warranties of title; after all, homeowner's insurance only covers the condition of the building itself, not the condition of your title to the property.

 Consider very carefully before proceeding without owner's title insurance—the investment it represents has the potential to save you hundreds of thousands of dollars (and many headaches) down the line!

 This type of insurance is a form of protection for the lender when they place a mortgage on a property.
 It ensures that the lender is in first lien position, which means that they have the right to be the first one to foreclose on the property.
 Although all borrowers who take out a mortgage pay for lender's title insurance as part of their closing costs, it offers no protection for prospective homeowners.

 For a more in-depth explanation on title insurance, give our office a call at (978) 266-9666.
-We would be more than happy to discuss its benefits with you and share real-life examples of how title insurance has helped our clients in unexpectedly difficult situations!
+We would be more than happy to discuss its benefits with you and share real-life examples of how title insurance has helped our clients out in unpredictable situations!